While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 It places a large emphasis on online multiplayer, allowing you to invite other players to custom matches with as many characters and props as you desire.

-Additionally, it offers a career mode with up to 350 opponents spanning 10 different wrestling rosters along with a booking mode that tasks you with running your own promotions.
+Additionally, it features a career mode with up to 350 opponents spanning 10 wrestling rosters and a booking mode that lets you run your own promotions.

 Pro Wrestling Sim